dotnet/iot/Documentation/Devices-conventions.md

 In the most common case units should match [International System of Units (aka.
 SI)](https://en.wikipedia.org/wiki/International_System_of_Units) with some exceptions:

-- Celsius should be used for temperature
+- If Iot.Units defines unit it should be used - i.e. for temperature you should use Iot.Units.Temperature

 ## Notes